 Geoffrey is an expert in energy and industrial policy and has been at the heart of business policy-making in the UK for the last decade.
 He was one of the key architects of Britain and Europe’s current approach to energy policy and climate change.
 He was a special adviser at the UK Department of Business in Whitehall.
 Before this, he worked for more than ten years as the principal business adviser in 10 Downing Street to Prime Minister Tony Blair and subsequently to Gordon Brown.

-Read posts by Geoffrey on the Global Counsel blog.
+Read posts by Ying on the Global Counsel blog.

-Tom has more than a decade of experience in the UK Government leading on issues directly affecting the business environment.
-His roles included overseas postings to Vienna and Brussels, where he was responsible for negotiating international agreements on single market regulation and common policies on tax and inward investment.
+Before joining Global Counsel, Tom gained more than a decade of experience in the UK government, including overseas postings to Vienna and Brussels, where he was responsible for negotiating single market regulations and common policies on tax and investment incentives.